SeanDS/zero/README.md

     actually used)
   - Some sort of system for sharing op-amp, regulator, resistor, etc. library data across the web
-  - An standardised export file format (XML?)
+  - A standardised export file format (XML?)
   - Other types of noise, e.g. resistor excess noise
   - SciPy/Matlab system object export?
   - Visualise circuit node network with graphviz
   - Op-amp noise optimisation: here's my circuit, this is the frequency band I care about, now what's the best op-amp to use?
   - Multiple voltage/current inputs?
-  - Grouped components, like whitening filters, that are represented as a single component in the input definition
+  - Grouped components that are represented as a single component in the input
+    definition:
+      - filters, e.g. whitening filters
+      - real passive components: capacitors with ESR, resistors with stray inductance, etc.
   - Parallelised solving (need to be careful about thread safety)

 ## Credits